adlnet/lrs-conformance-test-suite/README.md

 ### Description

 This is a NodeJS project that tests the 'MUST' requirements of the [xAPI Spec](https://github.com/adlnet/xAPI-Spec) and is based on the ADL [testing requirements](https://github.com/adlnet/xAPI_LRS_Test/blob/master/TestingRequirements.md) repository.
 This is actively being developed and new tests will be periodically added based on the testing requirements.
-Currently, this test suite does not support authenticated LRS endpoints.
+Currently, this test suite only supports basic authentication.
 This test suite should also not run against a production LRS endpoint because the data is persisted and never voided.

 ### Installation